Days Go By (The Offspring album): Reception and sales

-Days Go By received generally mixed reviews from music critics, with critics stating there was a heavy-sounding Foo Fighters feel to most tracks.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 51 based on 13 reviews Allmusic reviewer Gregory Heaney gave the album two-and-a-half out of 5 stars, stating that it is "more for fans who have been with the band for a while than those just tuning in, and while die-hard Offspring followers will be able to see the shift in the band's sound as part of a logical progression, new listeners would be better served by checking out some of their earlier, more urgent work."
+Days Go By received generally mixed reviews from music critics, with critics stating there was a heavy-sounding Foo Fighters feel to the title track.
+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 51 based on 13 reviews AllMusic reviewer Gregory Heaney gave the album two-and-a-half out of 5 stars, stating that it is "more for fans who have been with the band for a while than those just tuning in, and while die-hard Offspring followers will be able to see the shift in the band's sound as part of a logical progression, new listeners would be better served by checking out some of their earlier, more urgent work."
 Brazilian website Whiplash.net gave a very favorable review, giving the album a score 8 out of 10 and noting that: "The album is not flawless, but the guitars are back, there are some "whooas" and that sounds like they are returning to a long lost path."

 Days Go By peaked at number twelve on the U.S. Billboard 200, selling 24,000 copies in its first week of release.